tigerfarm/owlchat/README.md

 ## Twilio Console Configuration

-These are the steps to configure to use the Owl Chat Web Application.
+These are the steps to configure to use the Chat Web Application.
-No development or credit card information required to try Owl Chat.
+No development or credit card information required to try Chat.

 1. Create a Chat Service: